GeoNode/geonode-project/README.rst

     $ pip install -e git+https://github.com/GeoNode/geonode.git#egg=geonode --upgrade

-..note:: You should NOT use the name geonode for your project as it will conflict with the default geonode package name.
+.. note:: You should NOT use the name geonode for your project as it will conflict with the default geonode package name.

 Usage
 -----